AkashKundu114/AI-SATHI/README.md

 - **AI Infrastructure**: Sarvam AI, Ollama, faster-whisper
 - **External Integration**: Meta WhatsApp Cloud API
 - **Deployment**: Docker Compose, Caddy, GitHub Actions

+## Contributing

+We welcome contributions from the community.
+Please refer to our contributing guidelines before submitting a pull request.
+Ensure that all tests pass locally and that new features include appropriate test coverage.

 ## Licensing